shirutan/StardewValleyMods/SpaceCore/docs/README.md

         * `getter` is a `MethodInfo` pointing to your static function acting as a getter.
 It take an instance of the type corresponding to `declaringType`, and return a value of the type corresponding to `propType`.
         * `setter` is a `MethodInfo` pointing to your static function acting as a setter.
 It take an instance of the type corresponding to `declaringType` and a value of the type corresponding to `propType`.
     * An event: `AdvancedInteractionStarted`, which passes the NPC as the `object sender` and an `Action<string, Action>` as the event argument, which you call with a string for what string to show for you choice, and an Action for what to happen when it is chosen.
 (See [Backstory Questions Framework](https://www.nexusmods.com/stardewvalley/mods/14451), a mod now integrated into SpaceCore, for an example on usage).
+    * `void RegisterSpawnableMonster(string id, Func<Vector2, Dictionary<string, object>, Monster> monsterSpawner)` - Register a spawnable monster with the spawnables system.
+    * `List<int> SpaceCore.GetLocalIndexForMethod(MethodBase meth, string local)` - gets the indices of all variables in a method using a given name.
+Used for transpilers.
+    * Custom equipment slot functions:
+        * Note: The IDs are global, across all mods.
+Please include your mod unique ID in your slot ID.
+        * `void RegisterEquipmentSlot(IManifest modManifest, string globalId, Func<Item, bool> slotValidator, Func<string> slotDisplayName, Texture2D bgTex, Rectangle? bgRect = null)` - Register an equipment slot to show on the additional equipment menu.
+(See player features section.)
+            * `IManifest modManifest` - Your mod's `ModManifest` field from your ModEntry class.
+Currently unused, might be used at some point to show what mod a slot comes from.
+            * `string globalId` - The id of the slot, must be unique across all mods.
+            * `Func<Item, bool> slotValidator` - The function to validate if an item will be accepted in the slot.
+Make sure it accepts `null`.
+            * `Func<string> slotDisplayName` - The display name of the slot, shown on the extra equipment menu.
+            * `Texture2D bgTex` - The texture containing the background iamge of the slot.
+            * `Rectangle? bgRect` - The rectangle of the texture for the slot, or null to use the whole texture.
+        * `Item GetItemInEquipmentSlot(Farmer farmer, string globalId)` - Get the item in the specified equipment slot for the specified farmer.
+        * `void SetItemInEquipmentSlot(Farmer farmer, string globalId, Item item)` - Set the item in the specified equipment slot for the specified farmer.
+Note: This only works for your local farmer or offline ones, not other online players.
+        * `bool CanItemGoInEquipmentSlot(string globalId, Item item)` - If the item can go in the requested slot.
 * Events, located in SpaceCore.Events.SpaceEvents:
     * `OnBlankSave` - Occurs before loading starts.
 Custom locations can be added here so that they retain player data.
     * `ShowNightEndMenus` - Right before the shipping menu, level up menus, etc. pop up so you can add your own.